kubernetes/sig-release/release-team/role-handbooks/communications/templates/mid-cycle-blog-sneak-peek.md

 # Outline for the release mid-cycle blog
-This outline can be used as reference for writing up the mid cycle release blog in case of sneak peek required.
-Deprecations and removal is required in case there are any.
+This outline can be used as a reference for writing up the mid cycle release blog in case of sneak peek is required.
+Deprecations and removal are required in case there are any.

 The following sections should give you an idea what can be considered for this mid-cycle blog, but it's not necessary to include every section.
 Include the ones that make sense for the features/announcements in the release.